-- (1) The accused, not being the spouse, knows or has reason to know that the victim is mentally incapacitated, mentally disabled or physically helpless. - (2) The accused uses force or coercion. - (3) The accused, through concealment or by the element of surprise, is able to overcome the victim. - (4) The accused engages in the medical treatment or examination of the victim for the purpose of sexual arousal, gratification or stimulation.
+- (1) The accused knows or has reason to know that the victim is mentally incapacitated, mentally disabled or physically helpless. - (2) The accused uses force or coercion. - (3) The accused, through concealment or by the element of surprise, is able to overcome the victim. - (4) The accused engages in the medical treatment or examination of the victim for the purpose of sexual arousal, gratification or stimulation.